bobbimanners/Applecorn/README.md

 Applecorn is a ProDOS application for the Apple //e Enhanced which provides an environment for Acorn BBC Microcomputer language ROMs to run.
-This allows BBC BASIC and other Acorn languages to run on the Apple //e.
+This allows BBC BASIC and other Acorn languages to run on the Apple //e and compatible systems.

 The language ROMs run as-is, without any modification required.

 ## Hardware Requirements

-Enhanced (65C02) Apple //e with 128KB of memory.
+Enhanced (65C02) Apple //e with 128KB of memory, or compatible system.

+Applecorn should work on the //c, //c+ also.
+Please let me know if you are able to test it on one of these systems.
+(Applecorn does not work propertly on the Apple IIgs, but we hope to support the GS eventually!)

 ## How to Run the Software

-Boot the diskette `applecorn.po` which is an 800KB Disk ][ bootable ProDOS diskette.
+Boot the diskette `applecorn.po` which is an 800KB bootable ProDOS diskette.
 I use version 2.4.2 of ProDOS for my testing, but the software should run on other versions of ProDOS.